TanvirOnGH/firefox-config/readme.md

 Replace `<profile_ID>` with your Firefox profile ID.

+For addons and userscripts configuration, you can find them in the respective directories.

 ### Finding Your Default Profile

 - **Linux**: You can find your default profile in `~/.mozilla/firefox/profiles.ini` OR go to `about:support` in Firefox, you'll see your default profile directory in the `Profile Directory` section.
 Click on `Open Directory`.